b-ryan/farmhand/README.md

           :args [1 2]})
 ```

 That's it!

+### Processing Jobs

 Next you'll want to get a server running to process the job.
-Well
+Well that's pretty
-that's pretty simple too!
-The server can be embedded into an existing
+simple too!
+The server can be embedded into an existing application or run
-application or run standalone.
+standalone.
 Here's how you embed it:

 ```clojure
 (ns my.application